gtalarico/pyairtable/docs/source/api.rst

   ... }, ... ]

-The :class:`~airtable.api.Base` class is similar to :class:`~airtable.api.Table`, the main difference is that .
+The :class:`~pyairtable.api.Base` class is similar to :class:`~pyairtable.api.Table`, the main difference is that .
 `table_name` is not provided during initialization.
 Instead, it can be specified on each request.